xumi1993/seispy-doc.post/source/examples/ex-prf.md

 tar -xzf Data.CB.NJ2.tar.gz
 ```

-the package include the seismic records of the station CB.NJ2 and configure files for calculating PRFs and H-k stacking.
+the package include the seismic records of the station CB.NJ2 and configure files for RF calculation and H-k stacking.

 The seismic records of CB.NJ2 were cut out from origin time of seismic events to 1000 s after the origin time, which contained the direct P wave and its conversion phases.